juanpc2018/Sonnet-Tempo-Dual-SATA-6Gbps/README.md

 older 190... had problems booting with Dosdude OSX Catalina installer, when SSD was installed in 1 machine and moved to another </br>
 installed in: MacMini 2014 and SSD moved to a MacPro 5,1 2010 with latest FW 144.0.0.0.0 </br>
 Original FW had a strange Hiccup with Crucial MX500 2TB SSD. </br>
-Original installer is a FreeDOS compressed .img in a .iso </br>

 Upgrade works so far. </br>
 Feels much faster in Windows8.1x64 </br>